Abhishek3102/ScreenSaga/README.md

 ## Getting Started

-To run this project locally, clone the repository, navigate to the project folder, and install the dependencies and most importantly don't forget t generate your tmdb token:
+To run this project locally, clone the repository, navigate to the project folder, and install the dependencies and most importantly don't forget to generate your tmdb token:

 ```bash
 cd ScreenSaga